 - Sanitation.
 Traditionally cities collect solid waste, brush, leaves, and bulky items within the corporate limits.
 Cities, counties, or private companies may own disposal facilities such as landfills, compost facilities, and incinerators.
 Also, many cities are involved in recycling operations.

 - Utilities.
 This includes water, wastewater, gas, and electric.
-It may also include storm water and flood control.
-Utility operations may be a function of public works or other city departments, or other governmental entities may handle utilities.
+It may also include cable TV service, internet service, storm water and flood control.
+Utility operations may be a function of public works or other city departments; other governmental entities or private companies may handle utilities.

 - Buildings and grounds.
 This includes the design, construction, maintenance, and management of public buildings and facilities.
 It may include urban forestry.